Mutalenic/school_library/README.md

-# OOP school library: Set up associations
+# OOP school library: Add basic UI
-In this project, I finished creating the remaining classes for my school library and created the associations between them.
+In this project, I have created a form of UI for my school library app.
+This way it can be invoked as an executable.

 ## Built With
 - Ruby